In this WooCommerce hosting review, we’ll test out Kinsta’s Starter plan on a WooCommerce store to gauge website performance.

 Here’s a quick overview of our testing environment:

 Instead of testing a vanilla WooCommerce installation with zero products, sales pages, or on-page widgets, we decided to go for a more realistic testing environment.
 The idea behind doing it this way is so we’re able to get a better idea of how a typical WooCommerce store would perform on Kinsta web hosting.
-So, setting up a realistic testing environment meant adding products to our WooCommerce store with high-quality images.

 For our hosting review, we’ve set up a WordPress site with the WooCommerce plugin installed on it.
 Kinsta gives you the option to do this when you’re creating your website.